crossminer/CrossRec/README.md

 submitted to the Information and Software Technology journal.

+## CrossRec: A Recommender System for Suggesting Third-party Libraries

 CrossRec is a framework that exploits cross projects relationships in open source software repositories to build a recommender system.
 It aims at supporting software developers who have already included some libraries in the new projects being developed, and expect to get recommendations on which additional libraries should be further incorporated.
 The CrossRec architecture is as follows: